kyzyx/kyzyx.github.io/_posts/2016-02-19-interactive-spherical-harmonic-visualization.md

 ---
 {% include JB/setup %}

-Here's an interactive demo that lets you visualize spherical harmonics approximations, up to 5 bands.
+Here's an interactive demo that lets you visualize spherical harmonic approximations, up to 5 bands.
 You can interactively slide the coefficients for the first three bands, while the other two bands can be set using the manual text entry button.